ippontech/blog-usa/posts/migrating-a-large-postgres-db-from-self-managed-ec2-to-rds.md

 ## Business Impacts

 There are a few areas of impact to the business when performing a database migration.
 First, disruption to business operations: Performing a database migration often requires downtime or reduced performance for the system, which can impact business operations.
 This can result in lost revenue, reduced productivity, and decreased customer satisfaction.
+Depending on your method of migration, you may even need to pause certain internal development efforts that would see the database being manipulated in certain ways.

 Second, cost and resource implications: Database migrations can be complex and time-consuming, which can require significant investment in terms of time, resources, and cost.
 Depending on the size and complexity of the database, businesses may need to allocate significant resources to the migration project, which can impact other priorities and initiatives.
+So not only are you potentially having to pause other projects, but you may even need to pull engineers off of work they want to be doing, to aid in the effort of migration.

 Another thing that will impact your migration strategy from the business side is maintenance window length.
 If your product is largely not used over night, then you could theoretically have a nice long maintenance window.
 The opposite side of this coin is no maintenance window.
 The length of the maintenance window will be a key factor in choosing your migration strategy.

-## Get to Know the Schema
+## Get to Know the Database Schema

 The level of complexity of your database schema will also impact how you migrate your database.
 The schema defines the structure of the database, including the tables, columns, data types, and relationships between them.
 Understanding the schema can provide insights into how data is organized and stored, which can inform decisions about how to migrate the data to a new database.
 Here is a non-exhaustive list of things to identify:
 * Dependencies - impacts migration order